An illustration of legacy software reengineering.

 Educate Users to New Interface

 Businesses often need to change the entire system architecture or some part of it to rebuild software.
-However, users might find it hard to get used to it after the new system is launched and learn how it works.
+However, users might need help getting used to it after the new system is out and learning how it works.
 So if you change your software environment, the redesigned interface should be clear and intuitive.
 Providing users with clear onboarding and familiar navigation will facilitate their adaptation to the new system.

 Save Data in DB